-Best of all, snake plants care is easy.
+Best of all, snake plant care is easy.
 They come in a variety of species and cultivars.
-Different leaf colors and shapes, have lead to nicknames – mother-in-law’s tongue and bowstring hemp.
+Different leaf colors and shapes have led to nicknames – mother-in-law’s tongue and bowstring hemp.

 These succulents thrive in a range of light conditions.
-From full sun, bright indirect light, or low light all with equal ease.
+All with equal ease, from full sun, bright indirect light, or low light.

 Is there anything you can give these wonderful low-maintenance indoor houseplants in return for their hard work?

 The good news is – Yes!
 The best soil will help keep your snake plant healthy.
-It may help it recover from accidental overwatering or damage.
+It may help plants recover from accidental overwatering or damage.

 What Kind of Soil Does the Snake Plant Need For Best Plant Growth?

 As a succulent plant, the snake plant is vulnerable to root rot.
-This means having a well-draining soil mix is the best soil for snake plant.
+This means having a well-draining soil mix is best for snake plants.

-Choose a pot with drainage holes.
-Select one of the commercial premium potting mixes made for cactus and succulents or make your own.
+Choose a pot with drainage holes to ensure the excess water drains out.
+Select one of the commercial premium potting mixes made for cacti and succulents, or make your own.

 While a plastic pot is fine, a terracotta pot tends to include the perfect amount of drainage.